bernardosulzbach/advent-of-code/README.md

 I am publishing my solutions because people will eventually publish solutions for these problems anyway.

-Also, I think that the code I write is of good quality and can help someone who is completely lost to solve a problem.
+Additionally, I think that the code I write is of good quality and can help someone who is completely lost to not only solve a problem, but to understand the solution.

 It might also be interesting to compare solutions written in different languages.